What they do

 How do I become one?

 Education and training

 To become a registered nurse, you need to study a degree in nursing at university.

 Most universities in Western Australia offer relevant courses.
 Contact the universities you are interested in for more information.

 Once you are qualified as a registered nurse, you can complete a specialised postgraduate course to become a mental health nurse.
 Alternatively, you need to have three years’ experience working in mental health.

 Required registration and licensing

-To work as mental health nurse in Western Australia, you will need to obtain registration from the Nursing and Midwifery Board of Australia.
-You will also need to hold a current Working with Children Check issued by the Working with Children Screening Unit of the Department of Communities.
+To work as mental health nurse in Western Australia, you will need to obtain registration from the Nursing and Midwifery Board of Australia website.
+You will also need to hold a current Working with Children Check (WWC Check).
+Visit the Working with Children website for information on how to apply for a WWC Check.